 Today, most of the coastal trails have disappeared with development, but several mountain trails and passes remain.
 The trails are as follows:

 Nakahechi is well preserved and relatively easy to walk, leading through hilly, forested landscapes and occasional villages.
 The section between Takijiri Oji (outside central Tanabe) and Hongu is about 30 kilometers, and can be done in a comfortable two days' walk with an overnight stop in Chikatsuya Oji, where there are a few minshuku.
-The trail ends with a decent into Hongu Taisha, offering a spectacular view of the shrine's massive torii gate.
+The trail ends with a descent into Hongu Taisha, offering a spectacular view of the shrine's massive torii gate.

 Ohechi follows the coast from Tanabe to Nachi Taisha.
 This trail has virtually disappeared due to development and the construction of modern roads.
 At the height of its use between the 10th and 15th centuries, Ohechi, along with Nakahechi and Kohechi, is estimated to have seen the passage of over 30,000 people each year.